Explaining the $R_{K^{(*)}}$ anomalies and the CDF $M_W$ in Flavorful Top Seesaw Models with Gauged $U(1)_{L(-R)}$: Introduction

 The Standard Model (SM) of particle physics successfully describes all known elementary particles and their interactions.
 With the discovery of light Higgs bosons in 2012 \cite{Chatrchyan:2012xdj, Aad:2012tfa}, the last missing piece of the SM seemed to be filled.
 However, the SM does not address the UV-sensitive nature of scalar bosons.
 The naturalness principle predicts some new physics not too far from the electroweak scale.
 Many models aiming to solve the hierarchy problem have introduced new particles with various properties and phenomenology around the TeV scale.
 But yet, none of them have been observed, which makes the hierarchy problem more challenging and profound.

 Despite the lack of evidence for new particles from direct searches by ATLAS and CMS collaboration, a set of interesting discrepancies emerged from the precise measurements of B-meson semileptonic decays by LHCb collaboration.
-For example, the measurement of lepton flavor universality (LFU) ratio $R(K)\equiv BR(B\to K\mu^+\mu^-)/BR(B\to Ke^+e^-)$ shows growing hints of beyond the Standard Model (BSM) physics \cite{LHCb:2014vgu, LHCb:2019hip, LHCb:2021trn}.
-Other related measurements include $R(K^*)$ \cite{LHCb:2017avl} and angular observables of the related decay \cite{LHCb:2013ghj, LHCb:2015svh, LHCb:2020lmf}.
+For example, the measurements of lepton flavor universality (LFU) ratio $R(K)\equiv BR(B\to K\mu^+\mu^-)/BR(B\to Ke^+e^-)$ and $R(K^*)$ show growing hints of beyond the Standard Model (BSM) physics \cite{LHCb:2014vgu, LHCb:2019hip, LHCb:2021trn, LHCb:2017avl} \footnote{The hints are completely gone based on the latest measurement \cite{LHCb:2022zom}.}.
+Other related measurements include angular observables of the related decay \cite{LHCb:2013ghj, LHCb:2015svh, LHCb:2020lmf}.
 Each anomaly is not statistically significant enough to reach the discovery level, but the combined analysis shows a consistent deviation from the SM prediction \cite{Altmannshofer:2021qrr, Cornella:2021sby, Geng:2021nhg, Alok:2019ufo, Alguero:2021anc, Carvunis:2021jga, Hurth:2021nsi}.
 They are known as neutral current B anomalies (NCBAs).
 The global fit results point to the additional contribution to the operators

 which implies a generic scale of new physics $\Lambda_{\text{NP}}\sim 35$ TeV.
 However, if the couplings receive some suppressions such as small rotation angles, the scale can be brought down to a few TeV, which is where we now expect a solution to the hierarchy problem!